 - Overwhelming grief from a loss (death of a loved one, divorce, disabling injury, etc.)

 - Religious beliefs that support suicide as a solution; negative attitudes toward getting help

 - Limited social and familial support

-Many suicidal people have mixed feelings about ending their lives, and, consciously or subconsciously, give off signals warning of their intentions.
-Call 911 or seek immediate help from an emergency room or mental health care provider if the service member:
+Many suicidal people have mixed feelings about ending their lives and knowingly or unknowingly give off signals warning of their intentions.
+Call 911, contact the Veterans and Military Crisis Line at 800-273-TALK (8255) and Press 1, chat online or text 838255, or seek immediate help from an emergency room or mental health care provider if the service member:

 - Talks or writes about suicide, death or ways to die

-- Tries to get pills, guns or other means of ending his or her own life
+- Tries to get pills, guns or other means of ending their own life

-Contact a mental health professional or call the National Suicide Prevention Lifeline, 800-273-TALK (8255), if you see any of these warning signs:
+Contact a mental health professional or contact the Veterans and Military Crisis Line at 800-273-TALK (8255) and Press 1, chat online or text 838255 if you see any of these warning signs:

 - Sudden or dramatic changes in mood or behavior, including reckless or risky behaviors or changes in sleeping or eating habits